Mobile device management

 Must-have mobile device management features

-Whether you maintain an impressive Mac fleet or you have a hybrid environment with just a handful of Apple devices, the right MDM solution allows quick and simple administration.
+Whether you maintain an impressive Mac fleet or just a handful of Apple devices, the right MDM solution allows quick and easy administration.
+SimpleMDM’s convenient features make Apple device management a breeze.

-A Device Details screen provides instant insight into OS version, hardware encryption, settings, installed apps, and more.
+A Device Details screen provides instant insight into the OS version, hardware encryption, settings, installed applications, and more.
+Knowledge is power.

-With the admin namespace, maintain an audit log of who did what and when within the admin portal and the API.
+Maintain an audit log of who did what and when within the admin portal and the API.
+All admin actions and device configuration changes are logged with detailed metadata.

 With Apple Apps and Books, you can assign licenses without requiring the user’s Apple ID.

 An intuitive design makes deployments quick and easy.
-No need to install an agent on user devices!
+No need to install an agent on anyone’s personal device!

 SimpleMDM’s mobile device management